 fool us host

+You love the show, but how do magicians online feel about it?
 Magicians must hate it.
-Or maybe the truth is they love it.
+Or maybe they love it.
 You’ll find out below what over a dozen magicians (including comments by magician for zoom) Jon Finch say about the hit TV show.

 What Do Magicians Think of Penn & Teller’s Fool Us?